gofractally/psibase/README.md

 * Set the `WASI_SDK_PREFIX` environment variable before building to the root of your llvm installation (e.g. `/usr/lib/llvm-16`).
 Alternatively, set this variable during the build using the CMake flag `-DWASI_SDK_PREFIX=....`.
 * Add the wasm32-wasi target to rust.

-> 🔍 You may reference either the [Ubuntu 20.04 dockerfile](https://github.com/gofractally/image-builders/blob/main/docker/ubuntu-2004-builder.Dockerfile) or the [Ubuntu 22.04 dockerfile](https://github.com/gofractally/image-builders/blob/main/docker/ubuntu-2204-builder.Dockerfile) for an example on how an environment could be set up.
+> 🔍 You can reference either the [Ubuntu 20.04 dockerfile](https://github.com/gofractally/image-builders/blob/main/docker/ubuntu-2004-builder.Dockerfile) or the [Ubuntu 22.04 dockerfile](https://github.com/gofractally/image-builders/blob/main/docker/ubuntu-2204-builder.Dockerfile) for an example on how an environment could be set up.

 ### Build